Madness of March 2026

 There has only been one tournament where 7 seeds were swept by 10 seeds (1999).

-Since 2015, the 6v11 has been 21-23. [now 24-24]
+Since 2015, the 6v11 has been 24-24. [now currently 25-26]

-Since 2000, only once have the No. 6 seeds won all four meetings with No. 11 seeds (2004). [still true]
+Since 2000, only once have the No. 6 seeds won all four meetings with No. 11 seeds (2004).

-No. 12 seeds have won 50 first-round games since the field expanded in 1985. [now 52]
+No. 12 seeds have won 52 first-round games since the field expanded in 1985. [now currently 53 with three more games to go]

-There were only 6 years (1988, 2000, 2007, 2015, 2018 and 2023) to not have a 12 seed win.
+There were only 6 years (1988, 2000, 2007, 2015, 2018 and 2023) to NOT have a 12 seed win.

 No. 12 seeds went 2-2 last year.

-No. 13 seeds have beaten a No. 4 in 11 of past 15 NCAA Tournaments., [not this year]
+No. 13 seeds have beaten a No. 4 in 11 of past 16 NCAA Tournaments.

-(#14 Oakland beat #3 Kentucky last year) but two No. 14 seeds winning in the same tourney has only happened three times (2015, 1995, 1986). [that part still true]
+No. 14 seeds have won at least 1 game in 6 of the last 12 years, but two No. 14 seeds winning in the same tourney has only happened three times (2015, 1995, 1986).

-Round of 64 all-time record [2025 results]
+First Round all-time record [2026 results]

 1v16: